dftbplus/recipes/docs/linresp/diatomic.rst

 The triplet transitions are listed first, followed by the singlet ones.
 They can be identified by the letter *T* or *S* in the last column.

+The first column *w [eV]* is the excited state energy we are looking for, the second one *Osc.Str.* lists the corresponding oscillator strength.
+The column *Transition* reports the indices of molecular orbitals involved in the electronic transition.
+In our example, the singlet state at 12.75 eV features a transition from the occupied orbital 3 (HOMO-2) to the virtual orbital 6 (the LUMO).
+The next column *Weight* indicates the weight of the corresponding singly excited determinant in the CIS expansion of the excited state.
+Values close to one indicate that the excited state is well described by a single electronic excitation, while small values speak for a collective excitation.
+Column *KS [eV]* provides the Kohn-Sham energy difference  :math:`\omega_{ia\sigma} = \epsilon_{a\sigma} - \epsilon_{i\sigma}` (see above).

 Oxygen molecule
 =================